When to Sell Stocks — Exit Signals and Investment Strategies

 Instead of selling 100% at once, sell in portions:

-• 1/3 hold long-term or until thesis change.
+• 1/3 hold long-term or until thesis changes

 Time-Based Exit

-You decided upfront to invest for 3 years.
-After 3 years assess result and make decision.
+You decided upfront to invest for a specific period — say 3 years.
+After 3 years, assess the result and make a decision based on current fundamentals, not just price performance.
 Simple and eliminates decision paralysis.

 Quarterly Rebalancing

-Every quarter check portfolio allocation and trim positions that exceeded target share.
+Every quarter, check portfolio allocation and trim positions that exceeded target share.
+This is the most systematic approach and works well combined with calendar dates.

 Mistakes to Avoid